EpsiPository/TexTran/README.md

 ## Usage

-Just define classes in the definition files, and build the solution.
+Define classes in the definition files, and build the solution.
+If you want to use the `.tt` files in your project, adjust the `TransformSetup.tt` file to your needs.

 ### Entity example